masci/dev/site/content/writing/why-did-you-move to-management.md

 tags: ["management"]
 ---

-From time to time, I get various declinations of the same question: why did I decide to move to engineering management?
-It's not always in job interviews: it might be a colleague, somebody I'm mentoring, or a friend of mine.
+From time to time, I get various declinations of the same question: _why did you decide to move to engineering management?_ It's not necessarily in job interviews: it might be a colleague, somebody I'm mentoring, or a friend of mine.
 Even my wife asks, sometimes out of genuine curiosity, other times more in a _"why did you do this to yourself"_ fashion - so I thought it might be interesting to articulate an answer in written form.